Interpreting the Mechanism of Synergism for Drug Combinations Using Attention-Based Hierarchical Graph Pooling: Methodology

-\textbf{Hierarchical Graph Pooling.} The overall architecture of the proposed interpretable model takes the hierarchical graph pooling structure \cite{cangea2018towards,lee2019self}, and Figure \ref{fig:sanepool} illustrates the overall architecture.
-The model stacks multiple SANEpool layers followed by a graph convolution layer, to hierarchically extract a key sub-graph from the input graph.
+The overall architecture of the proposed interpretable model takes the hierarchical graph pooling structure \cite{cangea2018towards,lee2019self}.
+Figure~\ref{fig:sanepool} illustrates the overall architecture, and details are provided in Appendix E. The model stacks multiple SANEpool layers followed by a graph convolution layer to hierarchically extract a key sub-graph from the input graph.
 In other words, the proposed SANEpool layer is used to downsample the important sub-network (sub-graph).
-After the downsampling process, another GNN (graph convolution) layer is used to aggregate information based on sub-graph $G^{t+1}$ (Equation 5) to update the node representation.

-where $Z^t[\textit{idx}^{t},:]$ is the node representation matrix of the downsampled sub-graph in the $t$-th SANEpool layer.
+After the downsampling process, another GNN (graph convolution) layer is used to aggregate information based on sub-graph $G^{t+1}$ (Equation (5)) to update the node representation. where $Z^t[\textit{idx}^{t},:]$ is the node representation matrix of the downsampled sub-graph in the $t$-th SANEpool layer.
 Then, the output of the last graph convolution layer is used for the prediction task.